 ii.
 A cool deadly bluff could sometimes shake them off, but not if they outnumbered you five to two and were drunk.
 (Chapter-4)

 iii.
 My hair looked funny, scattered over the floor in tufts.
 “It’s lighter than I thought it was,” I said, examining it.
 “Can I see what I look like now?
 (Chapter-5)

 iv.
 There was an uneasy silence: Who was going to start it?
 Darry solved the problem.
 (Chapter-9)

 These examples show as if the fountain, bluff, hair, and silence have life and emotions of their own.

 - Protagonist: Ponyboy Curtis is the protagonist of the novel.
-The novel starts with his entry in the story immediately when he starts narrating it and ends on him.
+The novel starts with his entry in the story immediately when he starts narrating it and ends with his transformation.

 i.
 I winced inside.
 I’ve told you I can’t stand it that Soda dropped out.
 “He’s a dropout,” I said roughly.
 “Dropout” made me think of some poor dumb-looking hoodlum wandering the streets breaking out street lights— it didn’t fit my happy-go-lucky brother at all.
 (Chapter-2)

 ii.
 “Rat race is a perfect name for it,” she said.
 “We’re always going and going and going, and never asking where.
 (Chapter-3)

 iii.Remembering.
 Remembering a handsome, dark boy with a reckless grin and a hot temper.
 A tough, tow-headed boy with a cigarette in his mouth and a bitter grin on his hard face.
 Remembering— and this time it didn’t hurt— a quiet, defeatedlooking sixteen-year-old whose hair needed cutting badly and who had black eyes with a frightened expression to them.
 (Chapter-10)